The president of the Fassi Group, the man who laid the groundwork so that we could become who we are, left us unexpectedly due to illness.

 Bergamo (Italy) – In 2013, Fassi became the part-owner of the Cranab Group and from then on has continued to increase its shares in the enterprise bit by bit.
 Now that the chairman of Cranab, Mr Hans Eliasson, is retiring after having spent 45 years with the company, the acquisition of his shares has allowed Fassi to become the full shareholder of the group, which includes the subsidiary companies Cranab, Slagkraft, Vimek and Bracke Forest.

-- Fassi Group
+Roger Boutonnet - Giovanni Fassi

 It has been confirmed that Roger Boutonnet will continue as president of CTELM, and he took the opportunity, during the signing, to underline the excellent results obtained in 2016, both in terms of sales for Marrel and also with regards to the strengthening of all the subsidiaries.
 Boutonnet, also a partner in CTELM, emphasized the objectives of growth and continuity that the company has set for the near future.